PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But I'd bring it back.
 Maybe with a few nicks, but definitely covered in glory."

-"Oh Glory is it?
+"Oh, Glory is it?
 Would that enhance the retail value?"

 "Yes, yes," he said eagerly, unaware of the trap he was falling into.